RaviTambade/TAP/notes/FAQ.md

 And remember — **skilled professionals are always in demand.**

-## 🔍 Which bootcamp should I take?

-Let me guide you with a simple exercise:

-* Search job boards with terms like *JavaScript*, *Full Stack*, *.NET*, *Python*, *Java*
-* Observe what excites you
-* Attend our info sessions or workshops — they’re fun, beginner-friendly, and open-ended
-* Still unsure?
-Let's talk!

-## 🌙 How is after-hours different from daytime?

-Same content.
-Same dedication.
-Different schedule.

-The **after-hours batch** is ideal for working individuals or college students who want flexibility.

-* 📅 After-hours: 28 weeks | ⏰ 6:30 PM – 10:00 PM (Mon/Wed/Thu)
-* 🌞 Daytime: 14 weeks | ⏰ 9:30 AM – 5:30 PM (Mon–Fri)

-## 🧑‍🤝‍🧑 Who are the typical TAP students?

-Imagine a virtual classroom with:

-* Yoga instructors
-* BSc graduates
-* Retail professionals
-* Engineering students
-* Career switchers

-What unites them?
-A **passion for learning** and the **courage to change**.

-We embrace diversity and create a community where everyone grows — together.

-## 🧪 What are we looking for in a candidate?

-We look for:

-* **Curiosity** — love for learning
-* **Commitment** — willing to invest time and energy
-* **Consistency** — showing up every day, even when it’s hard
-* **Respect** — for your peers, mentors, and the process

-If you've tinkered with coding tutorials or toyed with projects on your own — you’re ready.
+## 🔍 **Which Bootcamp Should I Take?**

+You’re standing at the crossroads — Java?
+Python? .NET?
+Node JS?
+Full Stack?

+Let me walk with you for a moment.
+Here’s a simple exercise I give to every curious learner:

+### 🧭 **Step 1: Explore the Market**

+Go to job portals like LinkedIn or Naukri.
+Type in words like **“JavaScript”**, **“.NET”**, **“Full Stack Developer”**, **“Python Developer”**, or **“Java Backend”**.

+Look at the job descriptions.
+👉 Which ones make you say: *“Wow, I want to do this!”*
+👉 Which tools or roles show up again and again?

+That’s your first clue.

+### 🧪 **Step 2: Experiment Without Pressure**

+Join one of our **free info sessions or hands-on workshops**.
+They're **fun**, **beginner-friendly**, and **stress-free**.
+It’s your chance to see what it feels like — before you commit.

+### 🤝 **Step 3: Let’s Talk**

+Still not sure?
+Don’t worry.
+**That’s exactly what mentors are for.**

+Reach out.
+Ask questions.
+Share your thoughts.
+We’ll help you align your learning with your **strengths, interests, and career goals**.

+> *TAP is not about pushing a language or tool — it’s about helping you discover what excites you and preparing you to master it.*

+Here’s your section refined in mentor storytelling style — inviting, authentic, and inspiring:

+---

+## 🧑‍🤝‍🧑 **Who Are TAP Students?**

+Close your eyes and picture this virtual classroom…

+On one screen: a yoga instructor curious about tech.
+Next to them: a BSc graduate who built a basic website during lockdown.
+Then a retail professional, a mechanical engineer, a homemaker-turned-coder, and a fresh MCA student…

+Different walks of life.
+But **one shared spark** — the **courage to grow** and the **passion to learn**.

+> At TAP, we **don’t judge backgrounds**, we **celebrate diversity**.
+> Whether you’ve coded before or you’re just beginning — if you’re curious, you belong.

+## 🧪 **What Do We Look for in a Candidate?**

+We’re not chasing “perfect” resumes.
+We’re looking for **real people with real drive**.

+Do you…

+✅ Ask questions when you don’t understand?
+✅ Try again when things go wrong?
+✅ Show up even on tough days?

+Then you’re already what we’re looking for.

+Here’s our short checklist:

+* 💡 **Curiosity** — You love asking *why* and *how*
+* 🛠️ **Commitment** — You’re ready to put in the time
+* 🔁 **Consistency** — You don’t ghost the grind
+* 🤝 **Respect** — You value mentors, peers, and the learning journey

+> If you've ever **googled a code error**, **watched a YouTube tutorial**, or **built something just for fun** — you're more ready than you think.

 ## 🎓 Do I need a degree to apply?